ND Stevenson: Personal life

 On October 11, 2020, National Coming Out Day, Stevenson wrote and illustrated his coming out story for Oprah Magazine.
 He described his journey to self-acceptance, his "battle against the gender essentialism of [his] Evangelical upbringing", and stated that he had become an atheist by age 23.

-In an August 2020 interview, Stevenson stated that he is bipolar.
-In February 2021, he mentioned having ADHD in an interview and its impact on his work and life during the COVID-19 pandemic.
+In an August 2020 interview, Stevenson stated that he has bipolar disorder.
+In a February 2021 interview, he mentioned having ADHD and its impact on his work and life during the COVID-19 pandemic.